HowRareIs/solproxy/doc/GENESYS.md

 # Setting up GenesysGo node

+GenesysGo module is obsolete.
+This is left here only for documentational purposes.
 Setting up GenesysGo is divided into 2 easy steps.
 First you need to setup authentication, then you can add your node to the pool.

 ## Authentication